-The System experienced gains due to investment income, higher retiree mortality than assumed and retirement benefits that were lower than assumed for new retirees.
-This gain was partially offset by a loss due to higher than expected salary increases.
+The System experienced gains due to investment income.
+This gain was partially offset by a loss due to higher than expected salary increases, lower retiree mortality than assumed and retirement benefits that were slightly higher than assumed for new retirees.
 The aggregate gain was amortized over 10 years.
-Last year's amortization bases have 9 or fewer years remaining.
+Prior year's amortization bases have 9 or fewer years remaining.
 Please see page B-6 for the amortization schedule of the Present Value of Future Normal Cost.